thewesss/Webfuse_extension_starter_kit/README.md

 ### 1. Clone or Download

-Copy this folder structure into your own project, or [download this repo as a ZIP](https://github.com/webfuse-dev/webfuse-extension-starter-kit/archive/refs/heads/main.zip).
+Copy this folder structure into your own project.

 ### 2. Edit the Files